deepbsd/tictactoe-react/README.md

 so a forced push.
 Should be fine.
 Not sure who else would be pushing to the repo; I'm pretty sure I'm the only one committing to it!
 Maybe an internal change at github?
 Anyway, Hope I didn't lose anything...

+14 Jan 2019

+Hit a wall with setState being too slow.
+Tried to put it into a Promise, but that didn't work out.
+I just changed the game back to the way it was before I started today.